 Given the quirks of time zones, many of those marches kicked off before the event that inspired them.
 In Paris, London, Berlin, Amsterdam, Mexico City, Bangkok, Delhi, Cape Town, and other cities, protesters have already broken out their signs and pink hats in solidarity.

-Here's a glimpse of the marches Saturday — around the country, and around the world.
+Straight from NPR and member station reporters on the ground: Here's a glimpse of the marches Saturday — across the country, and around the world.

 Organizers estimate a crowd of 5000 at West Side Park in downtown Champaign.
 Illinois Public Media's Jeff Bossert will have much more on the C-U Women's March later on Saturday.

 Tens of thousands participated in the Boston Women's March, including Sen. Elizabeth Warren and Mayor Marty Walsh (bottom right).

 "It is shoulder to shoulder" in Boston Common, WBUR's Deborah Becker tells Scott Simon on Weekend Edition Saturday.
 She describes the rally there as a "sea of pink," referring to the pink knit caps that have become distinctive of the Women's March on Washington.

 The caps have come to be known as "pussyhats," in reference to a tape in which Trump bragged about assaulting women by grabbing their genitals.